mansourSaleh/express-api-template/README.md

 1. Move into the new project and `git init`.
 1. Replace all instances of `'express-api-template'` with your app name.
 1. Install dependencies with `npm install`.
-    - if this doesn't work then run `npm install --save bcryptjs && npm uninstall --save bcrypt` first then run `npm install` again.
+    - if this doesn't work then run `npm install --save bcryptjs && npm uninstall --save bcrypt` first then run `npm install` again. (make sure you replace every instance of `require('bcrypt')` in your app into `require('bcryptjs')`
 1. Ensure that you have `nodemon` installed by running `npm install -g nodemon`.
+1. Don't forget to start running `mongod`.
 1. Ensure the API is functioning properly by running `npm run server`.
 1. Once everything is working, make an initial commit.